*Doing a little happy dance in my room*

 8) What age did you start writing ?

 I was pretty young when I first started writing, maybe 12 or 13.
-It was in
+It was inhigh school when I really began to love writing, and to learn how to write

 well.
 I had an English teacher for 9th & 10th grades, Mr. Bickmore, who